 - Maintain VLT and EGM gaming software integrity in the logic area of all the machines available for play by guests.

-- Monthly monitoring as required by the Compact and TICS, including but not limited to, Sensitive Gaming item inventories, daily review of Security and Surveillance logs review, Gaming Department’s regulatory compliance, VLT & EGM Integrity verification, and security of the movement of cash within, into, and outside the gaming facility.
+- Monthly monitoring as required by the Compact and TICS, including but not limited to, Sensitive Gaming item inventories, daily review of Security and Surveillance logs review, Gaming Department’s regulatory compliance, VLT and EGM Integrity verification, and security of the movement of cash within, into, and outside the gaming facility.

 - Issue CTGC violations as appropriate.